Kotlin/KEEP/proposals/lateinit-property-intrinsics.md

 }
 ```

 Note that the `AccessibleLateinitPropertyLiteral` annotation is needed mostly for the users who are looking at these declarations in standard library sources.
-We could hard-code the support of exactly `isInitialized` and `reset` from the standard library into the call checker, however it would be difficult for a user to understand why it's not possible to pass any `KProperty0` instance, not just a reference.
+We could hard-code the support of exactly `isInitialized` and `deinitialize` from the standard library into the call checker, however it would be difficult for a user to understand why it's not possible to pass any `KProperty0` instance, not just a reference.

 ## Code generation

-Using property's getter to check `isAccessible` is not possible because it throws an `UninitializedPropertyAccessException` if the property is not initialized, and using property's setter to nullify it in `reset` is not possible because it asserts that the value parameter is non-null at the beginning.
+Using property's getter to check `isAccessible` is not possible because it throws an `UninitializedPropertyAccessException` if the property is not initialized, and using property's setter to nullify it in `deinitialize` is not possible because it asserts that the value parameter is non-null at the beginning.
 So, the compiler must generate direct read/write accesses to the backing field's property.
 The requirement "must be a reference to a property, the backing field of which should be accessible" is thus needed because the compiler must know _statically_ which property is referenced, check that it's a lateinit property, and ensure that it's possible to generate access to the backing field.

 The generated bytecode itself is very simple.
 Because both declarations are intrinsic, we're able to avoid the generation of the anonymous class for the property reference and use `GETFIELD`/`PUTFIELD` instructions.